natanrolnik/natanrolnik-blog/_posts/2019-05-15-CodableEnumsWithAssociatedValues.md

 }
 ```

 Great!
-Now, whenever this response this to be used for being displayed to the user, one can use a `switch` statement to check each case and extract the associated values:
+Now, whenever this response needs to be used for being displayed to the user, one can use a `switch` statement to check each case and extract the associated values:

 ```swift
 switch confirmationResponse {